AlainParadis/designschool/_topics/magazine-cover.md

   Feel free to choose your own.
 You may want to pass your choice by me before you go too far.

   <div class="attentionbox achtung">
-    <span class="fw600 orange">Make sure your text is error-free.</span> I suggest you go to a similar magazine's web site to copy/paste text.
+    <span class="orange">Make sure your text is error-free.</span> I suggest you go to a similar magazine's web site to copy/paste text.
 Paste it into a text file.
 Save that with your project as you work.
   </div>

   ### Point Type